SelenaChen123/ChickenSmoothie/SecretSanta.md

     ```
     [center]I'm so sorry for the late response!
 I've marked you off on our spreadsheet.
 Did you end up getting your gift now? :o[/center]
     ```
     -
       ```
+      [center]Thank goodness!
+Alright, you're all set!
+Thank you again for participating in 2021's Secret Santa event, and I look forward to seeing you participate again next year! c:[/center]
+      ```
+  -
+    ```
     [center]I'm [i]so[/i] sorry you didn't receive a gift in time!
 I'll be messaging your Secret Santa to sort things out.
 In the meantime, I'll be personally sending you a gift.
 Thank you [i]so[/i] much for participating in 2020's Secret Santa event.
 I hope to see you participating again next year! c:[/center]